pokettocash/poketto-ios/README.md

 ## License

-recall-app is under the GPLv3 and the MPLv2 license.
+poketto-ios is under the GPLv3 and the MPLv2 license.

 See [LICENSE](https://github.com/pokettocash/poketto-ios/blob/master/LICENSE) for more license info.